jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

     - Simplified Access Control Expression
         - Simplified Access Control Expression in Text Code
         - Simplified Access Control in a Diagram
-            - \> It would be nice to see the different kinds access connectors with the new textual literals.
+            - \> It might be nice to see the different kinds access connectors with the new textual literals.
     - The Data aspect
         - \> Indirect value access from the inside was not mentioned yet.
         - \> It could be seen as another system aspect.